Vizzuality/vizzuality/README.md

 * ** logoWidth** specifies the width (in px) of the logo(i.e.: logoWidth: 125).
 This attribute is mandatory.
 * **Order and Grid** used to denote the page's place on the home page and the width of the cell _(if in the main group of projects)_.
 This is now done through through projects.json, in the config folder.
 * **Align** is used on main block projects, to align the text on the homepage.
 Align the text away from the main focus of the image _(left, right or centre)_
+* **color** is used to change the colour of the title font on project pages, where cover is very light. "#222" is black

 ## Order of Projects